Tuition & Grant/Aid

 Presently over thirty young Catholic men and women are enrolled in Maryland Catholic high schools of their choice, through the financial assistance provided by these scholarship programs.

-Interested parents and students may obtain specific information and applications by writing to:
+Interested 8th grade parents and students may obtain specific information and applications by writing to:

 Maryland State Council

 2008 Copperwood Way